Skip to content

 The following factors affect property values in the state:

-• Condition - Property values may decrease due to the condition it's in.
-Old fixtures and the lack of modern amenities may decrease a property's value.
+• Condition - A property's condition may decrease its value.
+Old fixtures and the lack of modern amenities may contribute to this.

-• Location - The location of a property may affect its value.
-For example, most homebuyers are willing to pay higher prices for proximity to amenities and recreational activities.
+• Location - A property's location may affect its value.
+For example, most homebuyers are willing to pay more for proximity to amenities and recreational activities.

 • Zoning - Land use regulations and limits can impact property values by determining the development permitted in a given location.
 Property values can be influenced by restrictions on commercial development, building heights, or conservation areas, which shape the character and desirability of the community.